Mold-Resistant Renovation Materials (2025): What NYC & Long Island Homeowners Should Use

-Mold-Resistant Renovation Materials Trending in 2025
+mold-Resistant Renovation Materials Trending in 2026

-If you’re planning a renovation, rebuild, or storm recovery in 2025, one factor should be at the top of your materials list: mold resistance.
+If you’re planning a renovation, rebuild, or storm recovery in 2026, one factor should be at the top of your materials list: mold resistance.
 Moisture issues are one of the leading causes of property damage — and mold doesn’t need much to take hold.
 The best solution?
 Prevent it from the ground up.

 Whether you’re renovating a bathroom, rebuilding a basement, or just upgrading to smarter materials, here are the top mold-resistant options trending this year.